taverianov/cloudlinux-documentation/docs/solo/installation/README.md

 There are multiple ISO types available:

 * `CloudLinux-*-boot.iso` - this ISO is made specifically for network installation and does not contain any packages inside.
-* `CloudLinux-*-dvd1.iso` - this one contains all packages from network installation repository, so you can set up any possible configuration without network access.
+* `CloudLinux-*-dvd1.iso` - this one contains all packages from the network installation repository, so you can set up any possible configuration without network access.
-* `CloudLinux-*-minimal.iso` - this one contains only minimal set of packages to set up light server without GUI and Development tools.
+* `CloudLinux-*-minimal.iso` - this one contains only a minimal set of packages to set up a light server without GUI and Development tools.

 :::tip Note
-Once you install server from the ISO, make sure you [register your system](/shared/cloudlinux_installation/#license-activation) and then run the `yum update` command to get all recent updates.
+Once you install a server from the ISO, make sure you [register your system](/shared/cloudlinux_installation/#license-activation) and then run the `yum update` command to get all recent updates.
 :::